funarchist/C-/README.md

 Add a student with addNewStudent(ID, name, surname), update scores with changeStudentScores, and calculate averages using calculateAverage.
 Compile the program with Code::Blocks IDE using GNU GCC Compiler.

 # HW2
+This program implements the Section Assigner for EE441, designed to allocate students to lab sections based on their preferences while respecting section capacities.
+It utilizes custom data structures like classes, stacks, and queues to ensure efficient management and adherence to the assignment rules.
+The input file preferences.txt provides the section capacities and student preferences, while the output file results.txt displays the final assignments and unassigned students.
+The algorithm prioritizes students with a single eligible section and re-evaluates waiting students iteratively for optimal placement.
+Follow the provided instructions to compile and run the program for successful execution.